 Cult Classic: Essentially doomed to this, given its very unorthodox design and focus on text.

-Enjoy the Story, Skip the Game: It's noted for its excellent story and characters, but the gameplay is not particularly impressive, with combat mechanics in particular being very clunky.
+Enjoy the Story, Skip the Game: It's noted for its excellent story, characters, and loads of freedom and roleplaying options, but combat is not the game's strong point.
 Luckily you can solve most problems with dialogue options rather than fighting (the entire game has a total of three unskippable fights).

 Epileptic Trees: The plot itself can give birth to umpteen, but in-game dialogue mentions an all-time great: that the Lady Of Pain, mysterious and godlike ruler of Sigil, who can banish lawbreakers to endless, eternal mazes (or just kill them by casting a shadow made of thousands of magical blades) for crimes like murder, treason or daring to worship her, is actually six giant squirrels wearing a cloak, a ring of levitation and an illusion spell.

-Hype Backlash: Over the years the game rose to the status of ultimate western RPG ever made, if not one of the best games of it's time.
-And no-one is denying its greatness, but it also leads to numerous new players being turned down from the game, as it didn't quite live to their (too high) expectations.
-This also makes the fandom look like bunch of overly-sensitive jerks whenever someone is genuinely trying to point out the flaws and limitations of the plot and gameplay.
+Hype Backlash: Over the years the game rose to the status of the ultimate western RPG ever made, if not one of the best games of its time.
+And no-one is denying its greatness, but it also leads to numerous new players ending up being disappointed at the game, as it didn't quite live to their (too high) expectations.

 Memetic Mutation: "Updated my journal."
 An average playthrough will have this sound play several hundred times, and the phrase has become an in-joke between fans.
 Most of The Nameless One's barks have also attained minor in-joke status.